PPpro/creator-docs/en/components/editbox.md

 |Target| Node with the script component.
 |Component| Script component name.
 |Handler| Assign a callback function which will be triggered when user is editing text.

+Description: This event would be fired every time the content in EditBox is changed.

 ### Editing Did Ended Event